IBM-Blockchain-Starter-Kit/api-bootstrap/docs/persistent-storage.md

 kubectl describe deployment <deployment_name>
 ```

-You can verify the File Storage, by updaing the data in your `<mount path>`.
+You can verify the file storage, by updaing the data in your `<mount path>`.
 Next, delete the pod with the application, which will trigger Kubernetes to create a new pod with the application.
 If the persistent volume for the path is operational, then you should still see the updated data in that `<mount path>` as compared to being reset without the persistent volume.

 ## References